 Only the outermost layer of blocks, which has long since been removed from the Pyramid of Khufu that we know today, was constructed of a material shipped in from elsewhere.
 It was made of fine white limestone from the royal quarries at Tora, the same material which had been used for the pyramid’s platform.
 While the interior blocks were piled up without a huge amount of concern for precision, these exterior pieces were carefully measured and placed so that they could be smoothed into a perfect, even gradient when construction reached its final stage.

 But many years before that would become a concern — in fact, as soon as the very first course of blocks had been placed upon the pyramid’s pavement — a more immediate challenge entered the picture: subsequent courses must be lifted ever higher from the ground in order to rest on top of those that had already been placed.
-How could such enormous hunks of stone possibly be lifted to such heights using only Bronze Age tools and technologies?
+How could such weighty hunks of stone possibly be lifted to such heights using only Bronze Age tools and technologies?
 This question has provoked more debate than any other aspect of pyramid building.
 Herodotus, as you may recall, solved the Egyptians’ problem for them by positing the invention of fanciful crane-like machines which were mounted atop the pyramid-in-progress.
 To go through every other theory that has been broached since the time of the Father of History — even those that don’t rely on supernatural powers or ahistorical fairy tales — would require many thousands of words.
 Suffice to say, then, that relatively few of the theories expounded in the past still stand up to extended examination in light of what we now know about the ancient Egyptians.

 Most of the non-discredited modern theories involve ramps of some sort, although they can differ markedly from that starting point.
 The most straightforward if perhaps unimaginative of them posits that the workers built up the existing road from the quarry a little more with each successive course of blocks that was added to the pyramid, using stone and clay to elevate it above the ground so that it always led to the current top of the growing structure.
-In order to keep the slope tenable for the crews hauling the limestone up the road/ramp, the Egyptians would have needed to start elevating it further and further back from the pyramid as the latter grew higher.
+In order to keep the slope tenable for the crews hauling the limestone up the road, the Egyptians would have needed to start elevating it further and further back from the pyramid as the latter grew higher.
 Eventually, the road may have begun its artificial rise above ground level as soon as it exited the quarry itself.

 Many other ramp configurations have been proposed as well, from spirals encircling the pyramid as it grew to zigzags climbing up a single face.
 The chief objection to all of the various hypotheses is that all of the ramps they describe must have demanded a huge amount of time and labor in themselves; Mark Lehner has gone so far as to say that a ramp may have required “as much or more material than the pyramid itself,” only to be demolished when the pyramid was complete.
-But on the other hand, we do know that the Egyptians were willing to devote truly staggering resources to their monumental projects.
-And more practically, none of the various alternative proposals, which like that of Herodotus tend to involve elaborate contraptions of levers, pulleys, and even in some cases wheeled tracks, have ever been proved all that satisfactorily in terms of mathematics, much less in action.
+But on the other hand, we do know that the Egyptians were willing to devote staggering resources to their monumental projects.
+And more practically, none of the various alternative proposals, which like that of Herodotus tend to involve elaborate contraptions of levers, pulleys, and even in some cases wheeled tracks, have ever been demonstrated all that satisfactorily in terms of mathematics, much less in action.

 We know that ramps, by contrast, were perfectly feasible for a people at the Old Kingdom’s level of technological development — incredibly difficult to manage, like so much else involved with building pyramids, but feasible.
-In addition, some measure of actual archaeological evidence lends weight to the ramp theories: fairly clear remnants of building ramps have been found at the sites of two older, unfinished pyramids from the Third Dynasty, and debris which some archaeologists believe may once have been part of an elevated ramp has even been found on the Giza Plateau itself.
+In addition, some measure of actual archaeological evidence lends weight to the ramp theories: fairly clear remnants of building ramps have been found at the sites of two older, unfinished stepped pyramids from the Third Dynasty, and debris which some archaeologists believe may once have been part of an elevated ramp has even been found on the Giza Plateau itself.

 So, we can reasonably if not definitively posit here that the Pyramid of Khufu, like its ancestors and descendants, was built using a single long, elevated ramp that was constantly modified to reach ever higher as construction continued.
 The sheer pace of limestone extraction, transportation, and construction must have been extraordinary, requiring careful management and coordination.
 We can picture the ramp as a veritable conveyor belt of limestone, part of a smoothly humming assembly line that ran for years if not decades.
 Some estimates have it that a new block of the stuff must have left the quarry every two minutes throughout each working day in order to win the race against Khufu’s death.
 As on any assembly line, a breakdown at any point along its length could be disastrous to the timetable.
 Workers in the quarry must have been under immense pressure to feed the latest block of freshly cut limestone to the waiting transportation crews; the crews on the ramp must have striven to stay ahead of the sledges coming up behind them; workers on the pyramid itself must have rushed to set the current block into its allotted place before the next one arrived from below.
 It was undoubtedly stressful and exhausting to a degree we can scarcely begin to imagine, but perhaps it was just a little exhilarating as well, in that way which hard work under pressure can sometimes be.
 Certainly the graffiti the workers left behind points to individual teams who were proud of their speed and efficiency, who suffered no lack of camaraderie, who delighted in trying to outdo their counterparts.

 Once the pyramid passed about 60 feet (18 meters) in height, it was time to begin tunneling into it so that it could fulfill its purpose as the pharaoh’s final resting place.
 Thus some of the workers began an entrance (1 on the diagram above) on the north face of the pyramid.
 Even as other workers continued to add to the pyramid’s height above them, these diggers tunneled out a descending passage (4 on the diagram) which eventually reached ground level and continued much further, far below the level of the surrounding structure and the plateau itself.
 Finally their tunnel reached the horizontal mid-point of the pyramid, and they began to hollow out a large space which Hemiunu probably intended to make into Khufu’s burial chamber (5 on the diagram).
-Other workers began to hew out other passages leading further south and directly down from this chamber — we don’t know for what purpose — while still others began the work of finishing the roughly cut walls, floor, and ceiling of the descending passage from the entryway to make it into a suitably stately hallway for the acceptance of a pharaoh’s earthy remains.
+Other workers began to hew out other passages leading further south and directly down from this chamber — we don’t know for what purpose — while still others began the work of finishing the roughly cut walls, floor, and ceiling of the descending passage from the entryway to make it into a suitably stately hallway for the acceptance of a pharaoh’s earthly remains.

-This original design for the pyramid’s internal spaces has long puzzled Egyptologists in that it bucks a clear trend in the three pyramids of Khufu’s immediate predecessor Sneferu.
+This original design for the pyramid’s internal spaces has long puzzled Egyptologists in that it bucks a trend in the three pyramids of Khufu’s immediate predecessor Sneferu.
 Prior to the time of Sneferu, pharaohs were buried below ground level — actually below their pyramids rather than in them, as is the case with Khufu’s first burial chamber here.
 But Sneferu gradually changed that practice.
 The floor of the burial chamber inside his first would-be final memorial, the stepped pyramid at Meidum, is at ground level rather than below it; that inside his second, the Bent Pyramid at Dashur, about 3 percent of the way up the structure; that inside his third, the Red Pyramid at Dashur, 8 percent of the way up.
 Why should Khufu have reverted to a burial chamber deep underground?

 Whatever the reasoning, he apparently changed his mind perhaps five years into his pyramid’s construction.
 Instead of being buried below ground level, Khufu would now be buried high up in the body of the structure — far higher, in fact, than even Sneferu in the Red Pyramid.

 Egyptologists have long debated the reasons for this change just as heatedly as they have the question of why the original plan should have been to entomb Khufu underground.
 While the definitive truth of the matter is impossible to ascertain, a reasonable supposition connects the change in construction plans with the changes in Egyptian religious practice that many believe to have occurred during Khufu’s reign.
 Was this the point when he decided to declare himself to be the sun god Ra?
 If so, he must have considered it more befitting of his status to be buried above ground, immortalized there like the sun on its wheeling course above the earth.
-It’s possible that Sneferu may have made a similar declaration of Ra-hood at some point during his own reign, only to have Khufu preempt him now.
+It’s even possible that Sneferu may have made a similar declaration of Ra-hood at some point during his own reign, only to have Khufu preempt him now.
 If so, it would be natural for Khufu to desire a burial chamber much higher up in his pyramid than Sneferu enjoyed in the Red Pyramid.
 As we’ve seen, being a pharaoh was nothing if not a game of one-upsmanship with one’s predecessors.

 At any rate, Hemiunu now ordered his workers to abandon their projects underneath the pyramid.
 Instead he instructed the work crews raising the pyramid from the outside to build into it a hollow rectangular space, thus creating what explorers of later millennia would come to call the Queen’s Chamber (7 on the diagram).
 The workers also prepared a horizontal passage running away from the Queen’s Chamber (8 on the diagram), and then dug diagonally downward (6 on the diagram) to meet the descending passage extending from the entryway of the pyramid at a point 92 feet (28 meters) down its length (3 on the diagram).
 Finally, they dug the so-called “well shaft” to meet the descending passage far underground and much further along its length (12 on the diagram), close to the abandoned subterranean chamber.